GluuFederation/docs-gg-prod/docs/source/clustering.md

 ## Set up the Gluu Gateway node

-Before Setup Nodes, You need to [install the GG](installation.md) one any one node so you have `GG UI`, `Postgres DB` and `OXD Server`. which you can connect to other nodes for quick setup.
+Before Setup Nodes, You need to [install the GG](installation.md) one any one node so you have `GG UI` and `Postgres DB`. which you can connect to other nodes for quick setup.

 Below are the 2 steps to setup the kong nodes.